daczarne/corey_schafer_fast_api/README.md

-# Corey Schafer's fastAPI tutorial
+# Corey Schafer's FastAPI tutorial

 This is a code-along repository for Corey Schafer's fastAPI tutorial series.
 The videos can be found in the following
 links: